-These changes are coming at a crucial point where energy costs continue to soar around the UK, with energy regulator Ofgem projecting that UK households could be paying nearly £3,000 annually for their gas and electric.
-Currently, heating and powering buildings in the UK contributes to around 40% of the countries’ total energy use.
+These changes are coming at a crucial point where energy costs continue to soar around the UK, with energy regulator Ofgem projecting that UK households could be paying nearly £3,000 annually for their gas and electricity.
+Currently, heating and powering buildings in the UK contribute to around 40% of the country’s total energy use.

 Why are the changes happening?